Aleoli2/aurova_localization/README.md

 ### Example of usage:

-You can run an example following the instructions in: [application_navigation](https://github.com/AUROVA-LAB/application_navigation) and [application_localization](https://github.com/AUROVA-LAB/application_localization).
+You can run an example following the instructions in [applications](https://github.com/AUROVA-LAB/applications) (Examples).

 # aurova_localization
 Metapackage for localization nodes in AUROVA group.
 Each node contain a different localization algorithim.
 Compiling this metapackage into ROS will compile all the packages at once.
 This metapackage is grouped as a project for eclipse C++.
 Each package contains a "name_doxygen_config" configuration file for generate doxygen documentation.
 The packages contained in this metapackage are: